 Omnichannel solutions, the accumulation of customer activity data in real time, also allows you to create a “scoring system”.
 This is a series of algorithms that assign points to customers when they complete certain actions.
 The scoring system may include for example, the frequency of website visits or activity in social media profiles and takes into account the total amount of transactions made online and offline for a certain period of time.

-The scoring system makes it possible to determine a customer’s likelihood of buying at a given time.
-We implement it in order to be able to predict which customers are currently the most motivated to make purchases.
+We implement scoring in order to be able to predict which customers are currently the most motivated to make purchases.
 Scoring is a marketing activity, the implementation of which brings visible sales effects and that is why its implementation requires cooperation between the marketing department and sales departments.
 According to recent research, 69% the best performing companies in global markets consider cooperation between marketing and sales departments to be the most critical factor in increasing ROI.

 Meanwhile, only 23% of heads of sales departments agree that marketers in their businesses are able to identify which customers are willing to purchase in the near term(ie. hot lead).
 According to the RainToday.com report, less than 25% of newly-acquired clients/leads are ready to make quick purchase decisions.

 First, you need to know the best time to present them with the best deals, and secondly consider how to take care of the remaining 75%.
 So if the position of the company has been already reached on the market and we have a sufficiently large client base, it’s time to improve the sales system.
 This is when you should think about the implementation of the scoring system.

 What is the most important factor in a scoring system?